dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/set_curve_tilt.rst

 .. figure:: /images/modeling_geometry-nodes_curve_set-curve-tilt_node.png
    :align: right

-   Set Curve Tilt Node
+   Set Curve Tilt node.

 The *Set Curve Tilt* controls the tilt angle at each curve control point.
 That angle rotates normal vector which is generated at each point when evaluating the curve.
 The normal then can be retrieved with the :doc:`Normal Input Node </modeling/geometry_nodes/input/normal>`.
-The rotation is an :term:`Axis Angle` rotation, or the operation of the :doc:`Vector Rotate node </modeling/geometry_nodes/vector/vector_rotate>`, with the tangent vector as the axis, the raw evaluated normal as the original vector, and the tilt as the rotation angle.
+If the rotation is an :term:`Axis Angle` rotation, or the operation of the :doc:`Vector Rotate node </modeling/geometry_nodes/vector/vector_rotate>`, with the tangent vector as the axis, then the raw evaluated normal is used as the original vector, and the tilt as the rotation angle.

-The input node for this data is the :doc:`Curve Tilt node </modeling/geometry_nodes/curve/curve_tilt>`.
+The input node for this data is the :doc:`Curve Tilt </modeling/geometry_nodes/curve/curve_tilt>` node.

 Inputs